paralus/website/docs/Single Sign On/slack.md

 <img src="/img/docs/oidc-google-8.png" alt="Redirect to Paralus" />
 Redirect to Paralus

-> Note: Depending on the permission, the user that logs in using Slack might not see the above screen.
-As an admin, you'll have to configure their group and assign them a project.
+> Note: Depending on the permission, the user that logs in using GitHub might not see the above screen.
+As an admin, you'll have to configure their [group](../usage/groups) and assign them a [project](../usage/projects).

 Congratulations!
 You've successfully configured Slack as an identity provider for Paralus.